 Bookings will close at 5pm on the previous working day to the date of the workshop.
 You can pre-pay for any number of sessions during the first half-term of the season.
 Activities run by partner organizations / hirers will have their own pre-booking arrangements.

 Workshop attenders are responsible for sanitizing any shared tools/equipment, as well as their own workspace prior to and after their session.
 Cleaning products will be available in each studio.
 QPAC tutors will check workshop attenders do this, and sanitize tools/equipment before leaving.

 Ventilation will be maximized in each studio.
 Doors will remain open to reduce the need to touch handles.
 Where doors must be closed (i.e. for noise) sanitization units will be provided to clean handles.
 Most studios have hand-washing facilities.
 Those without will be stocked with sanitizer.

 These protocols have been implemented to protect everyone who knows and loves QPAC, wants to attend Centre activities, and keep safe.
 It is the responsibility of everyone to adhere to them.

-We also recognize that until a vaccine is in place, COVID-19 remains a potential threat to the General Public and, despite QPAC’s best efforts to mitigate risks, there may be circumstances outside any venue or organization’s control when someone unknowingly enters a building with COVID-19.
+It is recognized that the vaccine does not provide 100% protection, COVID-19 therefore remains a potential threat to the General Public and, despite QPAC’s best efforts to mitigate risks, there may be circumstances outside any venue or organization’s control when someone unknowingly enters a building with COVID-19.
 As everyone’s response to COVID-19 is different, it must therefore be the responsibility of the individual attending QPAC (or indeed any organization) to take that decision to attend.
 QPAC cannot be held responsible for that decision, and individuals must assess and weigh up their own individual health and take relevant medical advice from professionals before deciding whether to attend.